Winter storm to bring first widespread cold snap ahead of Thanksgiving week travel

 Whether rain or snow, the inclement weather at the start of the weekend across the Northeast does have the potential to snarl air and road traffic just as the Thanksgiving travel week gets underway.

-A late November storm is set to bring a variety of impacts, including severe weather, accumulating snow, high winds and the first real blast of wintry-like temperatures this season, which could threaten travel at the start of Thanksgiving week.
+A late November storm is set to bring a variety of impacts, including accumulating snow, high winds and the first real blast of wintry-like temperatures this season, which could threaten travel at the start of Thanksgiving week.

 Colder air behind the storm will flood into the Southern Plains and lower Mississippi Valley, where temperatures are forecast to drop below freezing.
 Some frost is even possible along the Gulf Coast.